jadu/composer-installer/README.md

 List files/folder to copy.

-The array key is the source file (relative to the package root path), the array value is the destination (relative to the root install dir)
+The array key is the source file (relative to the package root path), the array value is either
+(a) the destination (string, relative to the root install dir), or (b) an array, with keys
+    string destination Destination to copy file to, relative to the root install dir bool overwrite    Optional (defaults to true).
+Whether to overwrite existing file bool ignore    Optional (defaults to true).
+If true, the copied file will be added to .gitignore

 Scripts
 -------